rosell-dk/webp-express/README.txt

 = 0.25.3 =
 (released 4 May 2022)
-* AlterHTML: Fixed BIG BUG introduced in 0.25.2
+* AlterHTML: Fixed BIG BUG introduced in 0.25.2 (the webp urls was wrong when using picture tags).
+So sorry!
+Thankfully, I was quickly made aware of this and quickly patched it.

 = 0.25.2 =
 (released 4 May 2022)